Mariana Borges Martins da Silva

 Articles

-2022.
-"Weapons of Clients: Why Voters Support Bad Patrons", First View, Latin American Politics and Society (Link)
+2023.
+"Weapons of Clients: Why Voters Support Bad Patrons", Latin American Politics and Society (Link)

 2021.
 "Stigmatized campaign practices and the gendered dynamics of electoral viability", Journal of Politics in Latin America (with Malu A. C. Gatto).
 (Link)